pivotal/docs-tap/namespace-provisioner/customize-installation.hbs.md

      - `name`: The name of the secret to be imported and used as valuesFrom in kapp.
      - `namespace`: namespace where the secret exists.
-     - `create_export`:  A boolean flag that controls the creation of a SecretExport resource in the namespace.
+     - `create_export`:  A Boolean flag that controls the creation of a SecretExport resource in the namespace.
 The default value is false.
 If the secret is already exported, make sure it is exported to the `tap-namespace-provisioning` namespace.
      - `path` (**Optional**) must start with the prefix `_ytt_lib/`.The Namespace Provisioner mounts all the additional sources as a [ytt library](https://carvel.dev/ytt/docs/v0.44.0/lang-ref-ytt-library/#what-is-a-library) so it can expand the manifests in the additional sources for all managed namespaces using the logic in the expansion template.
 The path after the `_ytt_lib`  prefix can be any string value, and must be unique across all additional sources.
 If you do not provide a `path`, Namespace Provisioner generates a `path` using `url` and `subPath`.

   If the additional sources contain a resource that is scoped to a specific namespace, it will be created in that namespace with a modified name that includes the developer namespace name.
-For instance, the resource name will be "{resource name}-{developer namespace name}".
+For example, the resource name will be "{resource name}-{developer namespace name}".

   In the case where the additional sources include resources without any specified namespaces, and these resources are not cluster-scoped, the Namespace Provisioner will create those resources in all the namespaces it manages.
 However, if the resource is cluster-scoped, only a single instance of the resource will be created.